FZehra1512/LandGuard/README.md

       Contribution
     </td>
     <td>Contributed to the development of Map Dashboard, Authentication, and Admin Panel</td>
-    <td>Contributed in Research and development of Social Module, and User Panel</td>
+    <td>Contributed in core ideation of project and feature.
+Extensive Research Work on data sources, technical APIs, and domain knowledge.
+Development of Social Module including plantation drives, user posts, and social media posts automation</td>
   </tr>
 </table>